Mey-Yen Moriuchi, Ph.D.

 “Multiculturalism, Modernism, and Myth in the Art of Tilsa Tsuchiya” (Oct 18)

-“Nation Building Outside of the Academy: Re-considering Mexican Costumbrismo” (Feb 14)
+“Nation Building Outside the Academy: Re-considering Mexican Costumbrismo” (Feb 14)

-2018 International Society for the Study of Surrealism Conference, Lewisburg, VA
+2018 International Society for the Study of Surrealism (ISSS) Surrealisms Conference, Bucknell University, Lewisburg, PA

 “The Multiple Surrealisms of Wifredo Lam” (Nov 3)

-2018 Nineteenth-Century Studies Association “Vistas” Symposium, Philadelphia, PA
+2018 Nineteenth-Century Studies Association “Vistas” Conference, Philadelphia, PA

 “Vistas in 19th-Century Mexican Tarjetas de Visita” (Mar 15)

-2017 Asians in Americas Symposium, Southeast Missouri State University, Cape Girardeau, MO
+2017 Asians in the Americas Symposium, Southeast Missouri State University, Cape Girardeau, MO

 “Locating Chinese Culture and Aesthetics in the Art of Wifredo Lam” (Sep 23)